 He is qualified in agriculture (University of Adelaide), business (MBA, UniSA), and finance (Harvard Business School).

-Sofia holds a master’s degree in Economics from the London School of Economics and bachelor’s degree in International Relations and Politics from Sophia University in Tokyo, Japan.
+Pauline holds a master’s degree from Fletcher School of International Relations, Tufts University and bachelor’s degree from University of Western Ontario.

 Tony Canavan is an Infrastructure Partner for EY and is EY’s Global Transport Leader for the Government and Public Sector.